By Jasper Pol.

-Setting this to "ON" (the default is "OFF") will also force OpenGL to "TRUE" and prevent you from changing it because last time I checked TAXINAUT won't start anymore on Windows when this is "ON" but OpenGL is "FALSE".
+Setting this will also force OpenGL to "TRUE" and prevent you from changing it because last time I checked TAXINAUT won't start anymore on Windows when this is "ON" but OpenGL is "FALSE".

-When this is "ON" you might also find that the aspect-ratio isn't right depending on your screen / monitor and how it is setup.
+When this is set you might also find that the aspect-ratio isn't right depending on your screen / monitor and how it is setup.

-For example a screen that does not have a 16:9 aspect-ratio and is set to stretch everything to fit exactly to the screen will show TAXINAUT stretched out when this is "ON".
+For example a screen that does not have a 16:9 aspect-ratio and is set to stretch everything to fit exactly to the screen will show TAXINAUT stretched out when this is set.

-Unless "OFF" this will automatically scale and center TAXINAUT to fit on the screen (if the screen isn't set to a 1920x1080 resolution).
+- AUTO: This will automatically scale and center TAXINAUT to fit the screen.

-When set to "SMOOTH" the scaling will use interpolation to hopefully make it look "smoother".
+SMOOTH the scaling will use interpolation to hopefully make it look smoother.